 My tip would be to find a dealer who will handle the affairs of the car is to be sold outside the EU, as the effort for this is relatively high.

-Taxes and costs when buying a car in Germany for export
+Taxes and costs when purchasing a car for export

 If you would like to get to know more about the costs of exporting a car from Germany, please take a look at the table I put together below:

-I hope this article about buying a car in Germany for export was helpful for you.
+I hope this article about acquiring an automobile in Germany for export was helpful for you.
 As you can see, selling cars within the EU is not much of a difficulty, but selling it to a non-EU country requires much more effort from your end.

 Please remember that if you have to pay any taxes like KFZ-Steuer in Germany, it will require you to have a German bank account.